Different Types of Strokes

-Strokes in the posterior cerebral artery will effect the temporal and occipital lobes, impacting the sight of the individual.
+Strokes in the posterior cerebral artery will affect the temporal and occipital lobes, impacting the sight of the individual (Kyubu, Tadi & Dossani 2020).

-Many individuals with this type of stoke will potentially experience blindness in half their vision field (hemianopia) or the inability to identify colours (colour agnosia).
+Individuals who have experienced this type of stoke will potentially experience blindness in half their vision field (hemianopia) or the inability to perceive colours (Kyubu, Tadi & Dossani 2020).

-They may also experience dyslexia, memory deficits, involuntary eye movements (nystagmus) and pupillary dysfunction (Koutoukidis et al. 2016; Mauk 2012).
+They may also experience dyslexia, memory deficits, aphasia or pupillary dysfunction (Kyubu, Tadi & Dossani 2020).

-This is quite significant considering that this second stroke is often more severe than the first, therefore leaving the individual with more deficits (Mauk 2012).
+This is quite significant considering that a second stroke is often more severe than the first (Singapore National Stroke Association 2016).

-Implementing stroke prevention strategies and decreasing known risk factors for the individual are essential in the treatment following a stroke, as well as providing education to the individual on reducing their risk of another stroke.
+Therefore, implementing stroke prevention strategies, providing education and decreasing known risk factors for the individual are essential in the treatment following a stroke.